What the Lions Saw

 - Bequests – Help us preserve the past for future generations by making a charitable bequest to the Matheson.
 Simply designate the Matheson History Museum as the beneficiary of your asset by will, trust or other instrument.

-If you have any questions about how to make a legacy gift, please contact Jason Stanford, Director of Development & Grants, at email@example.com or 352-378-2280.
+If you have any questions about how to make a legacy gift, please contact Peggy Macdonald, Executive Director, at email@example.com or 352-378-2280.